dolio/temple-tools/polymorph-mob/README.md

 These will be named by the UUID of the objects they modify, but will contain only the differences from the original file.

+### player-to-json

+This handles created character files, either `.ToEEPC` or `.ToEEIMan`.
+These contain mob data for the character with some extra player character information.
+The full set of information is output to the JSON file.

 ## Conditions

 Conditions are stored in MOB files according to their ELF hash, which is a